 2. It can make you look like you have a moustache.
 An increase in the skin pigment melanin can cause chloasma, which basically looks like a shadow or brown patches, on the upper lip, forehead and cheeks.
 The good news is it fades in the ‘vast majority’ of cases and you’re not alone – Kirstie Allsopp and Louise Redknapp are reported to be victims – the bad news, again, is there’s not much you can do about it.

 3. You look like the ghost of Christmas past.
 Forget glowing and blooming, I looked so white and washed out in the first trimester of both my pregnancies I looked like I hadn’t seen the light of day for years.
 And I’m naturally quite olive skinned.
+Luckily there are dietary supplements that can help nourish and treat skin from the inside out, hydrating skin cells in the process.
+If this is something you are interested in, you could check out these Dermal Repair Complex reviews to find out more and see if this could be an option for you.

 4. Baby hair appears on your head.
 As well as the aforementioned beard, a halo of ‘new’ hair can appear along the hair line that no amount of blow drying or straightening will tame.
 Mine stuck out like corkscrews for nine months and beyond, until I stopped breastfeeding when it thoughtfully fell out.